MLatIBDM/TP_classification/README.md

 The machine comes with R, Rstudio and MXNet (CPU version) already installed and properly configured to work with R.
 Sublime text editor is also set up in case to edit and code needed scripts for this practical course.

-# MXNet Framework
+__On MXNet__ <br>
 MXNet is one of the most popular Deep Learning framework.
 It's available into different programming languages (R, Pyhton, ...) and can handle both working with CPU and GPU.
 You'll find more information on the framework API [here](https://mxnet.incubator.apache.org/api/r/index.html) or visiting their [Github repository](https://github.com/apache/incubator-mxnet) or by playing with their [tutorials](https://mxnet.incubator.apache.org/tutorials/r/index.html)

 # Let's Start: Data !

-**Aim** : Build and Train a classification model which will learn to discriminate a set of bacteria images into four different categories.
+**Aim** : Build and Train a classification model which will learn to discriminate a set of bacteria images into four different categories:
+- 1-cell (One bacterium)
+- 2-cell (Two bacteria)
+- Groups of Bacteria (more than 2)
+- Not a bacteria

 ### Load, explore, reshape, normalize resample and format the Data for Training !
 ![Panel](https://github.com/MLatIBDM/TP_classification/blob/master/images/panel.jpg)